 Soon after Whittier wrote those lines, the man with the branded hand moved to Wisconsin.
-He was Capt.
-Jonathan Walker, who retired to Fond du Lac, and later to Washington County, after five years of lecturing and writing against slavery.
+He retired to Fond du Lac, and later to Washington County, after five years of lecturing and writing against slavery.
 He used a uniquely grisly device to make his point during his lectures – seared in the palm of his right hand was a brand with the letters "S.S.", which stood for "Slave Stealer".

 The History Behind the Branding

 The act that inspired the poem took place two years earlier in the summer of 1844.
 Walker, a middle-aged Massachusetts sea captain in the Caribbean on business, attempted to smuggle several fugitive slaves from Pensacola, Florida, to the British West Indies, where slavery was illegal.
 His boat, however, was seized at sea and brought into the authorities at Key West, where Walker was charged with stealing a slave owner's "property" and was sent back to Pensacola.